-Incidentally, it’s a really bad idea to try and jump straight to the high-risk end of the barbell without doing the hard work first.
-This is a mistake that lots of aspiring entrepreneurs and freelancers make, as I explain in Living the 4 Hour Work Week: How Tim Ferriss Created a Monster.
+(Incidentally, it’s a really bad idea to try and jump straight to the high-risk end of the barbell without doing the hard work first.
+This is a mistake that lots of aspiring entrepreneurs and freelancers make, as I explain in my review of the 4 Hour Work Week.)

 The Starving Artist vs the Barbell Strategy

 |If you fail, you have no backup plan and no financial security.||If you fail, you’re still working toward financial independence by other means.|

 |Stretches the patience and generosity of friends, family and society to breaking point.||Completely self-reliant.|

 |Requires eating a few shit sandwiches – doing unpleasant things to pay the bills, or compromising on your values.||No need to compromise your integrity or ‘sell out’.|

 |If your identity is solely tied up in your art, your writing, or your amazing business idea, failing will prompt a bone-crunching existential crisis.||Not achieving recognition is upsetting, but you have more than one string to your bow – you’re still an accomplished insurance broker, or whatever it might be.|